This is a practical implementation guide. For theory and concepts, see:

 1 error and 0 warnings potentially fixable with the `--fix` option.

-husky - pre-commit hook exited with code 1 (error)✅ Hook worked!
-Commit was blocked due to linting errors.
+husky - pre-commit hook exited with code 1 (error)

 Step 8: Integrate with GitLab CI/CD

-Hooks catch errors locally, but CI/CD is our safety net for:
+Hooks catch errors locally.
+CI/CD is the safety net for bypassed hooks and external contributors.

 Update .gitlab-ci.yml